 One Month Before

 - Send out invitations.
-This can be done as part of a neighborhood newsletter or as a separate mailed notice.
+This can be done as part of a neighborhood newsletter, a local group on social media or as a separate mailed notice.

 - Apply for necessary permits.